Oxalates Guide – Overview

 - Generalized detox symptoms: headache or pulsating headache, tinnitus, feeling vibrations, heart palpitations, sleep disturbances and anxiety

 Reducing the Discomfort

-Similar to other detox processes within the body, these symptoms typically last between 3-7 days.
+Similar to other detox processes within the body, these symptoms typically last between 3-7 days but can last much longer depending on various factors.
 Though it is temporary, being run down, sick or out of sorts is never fun.
 One of the best ways to combat this detox is to take the withdrawal of oxalates slow.
 Keep a food diary of your typical diet and use it to calculate your baseline average daily intake of oxalates.
 If your end goal is to reach 100 mg/day or lower, reduce this incrementally dropping 10 mg/day every 5-7 days depending on the severity of any detox symptoms.
 Though it does take additional planning and work, this should allow your body to dump the accumulated oxalate more slowly, minimizing the negative symptoms and allowing your body to adjust to the dietary changes.

 Along with this, oxalate dumping symptoms can be mitigated by staying hydrated, getting adequate sleep, taking epsom salt baths and utilizing supplemental support from calcium citrate (7), magnesium, vitamin B6, and oxalate-degrading probiotics.
 (8)